thewozniak/dotfiles/README.md

 - Pecl
 - MongoDB

-During the installation process, there is a possibility to enter additional packages to be installed, but if they are available in homebrew repository.
+During the installation process, there is a possibility to enter additional packages to be installed - only if they are available in homebrew repository.

 ## Install